EpocSquadron/plantuml-theme-amadeus/README.md

 stakeholders.
 In other words, taking care to make a clean, readable theme makes this essential tool more effective.

+## Status

+This theme does not yet cover all elements supported by plantuml.
+Contributions are welcome.
+Elements for the following are mostly complete:

+- component diagrams
+- sequence diagrams
+- use case diagrams

 ## Usage

 In your plantuml diagram files, declare the theme like so: